Nepal Athletics Association

-The Nepal Athletics Association (NAA) is the national governing body for Athletics sport in Nepal, and is responsible for conducting competitions in the country.
-It is affiliated to World Athletics and Asian Athletics Association (AAA).
+The Nepal Athletics Association (NAA) is the national governing body for the sport of athletics in Nepal, and is responsible for conducting competitions in the country.
+It is affiliated to World Athletics and the Asian Athletics Association (AAA).

-It was formerly called as Nepal Amateur Athletics Association (NAAA).
+It was formerly called the Nepal Amateur Athletics Association (NAAA).

-Nepal Athletics Association (NAA) organized 16th edition of Asian Cross Country Championship.
+Nepal Athletics Association (NAA) organized the 16th edition of the Asian Cross Country Championship.